sarsbars/css-tutorial/README.md

 ```

 ## 💡 What This Project Teaches

-How to use CSS transitions and transforms
+- How to use CSS transitions and transforms
-Creating 3D-like effects with rotate3d and translate3d
+- Creating cute 3D effects with `rotate3d` and `translate3d`
-Structuring reusable circle layers using the :nth-child() selector
+- Structuring reusable circle layers using the `:nth-child()` selector
-Adding hover interactions without JavaScript
+- Adding hover animations without any JavaScript
+- Using gradients to add a pop of color 💅

 ## 🧠 Key Code Snippets